-The floor of the attached bathroom dropped an inch lower from the rest of the bedroom floor so w had to be careful entering and exiting.
+The floor of the attached bathroom dropped an inch lower from the rest of the bedroom floor so we had to be careful entering and exiting.
 The walls were covered in subway tile colored green to match the accent color of the room.

 Beneath the mirrored wall, a long counter could’ve easily held two sinks.
 Instead, it only contained one rectangular vessel sink.
 Two faucets controlled the hot and cold water to the curved spout.
 The counter also showed a black tissue box, two toothbrush packets with toothpaste, a shaving packet with a plastic razor and tube of shaving cream, and two water glasses.
-Attached to the wall were a hair dryer, a soap dispenser you had to squeeze to get soap, and two wall outlets at 110 and 220 volts, so no adapter was needed.
+Attached to the wall were a hairdryer, a soap dispenser you had to squeeze to get soap, and two wall outlets at 110 and 220 volts, so no adapter was needed.

 The shelf beneath the vanity hid two pairs of slippers, two large white bath towels, and a small black trash can.
 Two hand towels and a towel rug were hung around the room.
-A small drawer held an extra tray, extra toilet paper, a shower cap, and a make-up removal kit with a pad and q-tips.
+A small drawer held an extra tray, extra toilet paper, a shower cap, and a make-up removal kit with a pad and Q-tips.
 This was the only drawer in the entire room.

 A white toilet floated from the wall across from the door.
 Its flushing lever stuck out from the wall about two feet above.